Single Premium Immediate Annuities

 - Costly Death Benefit – Unless an annuitant names a beneficiary, the remainder of an annuity goes to the insurance company upon an annuitant’s death.
-To name a beneficiary, the annuitant much purchase a death benefit, which can be costly.
+To name a beneficiary, the annuitant must purchase a death benefit, which can be costly.

 - Insurance Company Failure – While there are regulations in place to protect your money, there is a small chance you could lose some of your annuity if the insurance company that issued it fails.
-The amount state-run insurance guaranty associations guarantee varies by state, but it is typically $100,000 – $250,000 for annuity contracts.
+The amount state-run insurance guaranty associations guarantee varies by state, but it is typically $100,000 to $250,000 for annuity contracts.

 Annuities are popular investment options for retirees because they offer a relatively low level of risk.
-Still, is there some risk involved in purchasing an SPIA.
+Still, there is some risk involved in purchasing an SPIA.
 To minimize this risk, you should consider:

 - Diversifying Investments — Even if you decide an immediate annuity is a good investment choice, most experts advise you to not put all of your available assets into one, but rather leave enough in stocks, bonds and ready cash for unexpected needs.